 Chapter 2: The Magic of Sensory Exploration

 The outdoors is the original sensory bin, with endless textures, smells, and sounds.
-Playing with mud, digging in the dirt, and feeling the grass between their fingers all provide rich sensory input that helps a child’s brain make crucial connections.
-This kind of hands-on exploration is a foundational part of sensory play and a critical step in a child's development.
+Playing with mud, digging in the dirt, and feeling the grass between their fingers gives rich sensory input that helps a child’s brain make crucial connections.
+This kind of hands-on exploration is a foundational part of sensory play, and it’s a critical step in a child’s development.
 For more on this, you can read our article on Messy Play is Smart Play.

 How to Practice Sensory Skills Outdoors: